The wedding is finally happening!

 If you’re looking for a nice location outside the home, many neighborhoods have churches or clubhouses that are cheap or free.

 Besides those, I am all for hosting at someone’s house.
 If your own isn’t up to your exacting standards, ask around.
 You’d be surprised who is willing to host, especially in the bride’s family (or, amongst her future husband’s relatives).
+You can save a lot of money for your bridal shower on a budget by having it somewhere for free!

 Here is another area I’ve never spent much on for showers, but maybe I have some money-savvy (lazy) relatives.